 The concept of using BPM for small business will soon open up new communication channels like never before.
 People in the office will be able to use the comments section on projects.
 They can send emails and automatic notifications will encourage everyone to make timely decisions.
 It also leads to easier file access and improved safety in an encrypted environment.

 By successfully implement BPM into a small business, you can remove,

 - Too many emails being sent back and forth

 - Lots of excel files being left open without any coordination between them

 - Lack of access to files as they are stored in individual computers

 When business process management is introduced into any business, things fall in place and there is a much better understanding of what has to be done for the entire team.
 It helps in auditing, compliance and unifies the work.

-Cflow is a Business Process Management Software designed to help streamline tasks and let everyone know what is happening in terms of processes, customer service and an overall understanding of the organization’s future goals.
+Cflow is a BPM for small business designed to help streamline tasks and let everyone know what is happening in terms of processes, customer service and an overall understanding of the organization’s future goals.